abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/README.md

 #### 1.1.
 Data Analysis

-In Step 1, we perform an initial data analysis to enhance our understanding of the dataset.
+In this step, we perform an initial data analysis to enhance our understanding of the dataset.
 This involves exploring the dataset's structure, visualizing important variables, and detecting any missing or unusual data points.

 The dataset consists of 10 variables that provide valuable information about fires, land use, environmental conditions, and climate factors.
 With a spatial resolution of 500 meters, it allows for detailed analysis of the Amazon rainforest.
 These variables are recorded on a monthly basis, spanning from 2001 to 2020.